Panasonic GH5s vs Pentax KP

 It is notable that the GH5s has a headphone jack, which is not present on the KP This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

-Both the GH5s and the KP are recent models that feature in their makers' current product line-up.
+Both the GH5s and the KP are recent models that are part of the current product line-up.
 Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Panasonic and Pentax.
+Further information on the two cameras, as well as related accessories, can be found on the official Panasonic and Pentax websites.

 Review summary: Panasonic GH5s vs Pentax KP